 When you are unsure which permissible option to choose, you can use istikharah.

 Istikharah cannot be used to decide whether to fulfil an obligation or not.
 Nor can it be used to make a decision that is haram.
 For instance, you cannot make the istikharah du’a to ask if you should be good to your parents or not, as it is compulsory to be good to them.
 Or to ask if you should pray the sunnah, as this is something you should do.
 Or to go to the nightclub, as you are not permitted to go there.

 You can also use istikharah when you are not clear, within the permissible arena, which option to take, such as which marriage proposal to accept, or which job to apply for or accept, or whether to start a project, or make an investment, which is halal.

 This du’a asks Allah Almighty to choose the best option for us, and facilitate what is best.
 For He has comprehensive knowledge, and power and immense bounty, whereas we do not.
 Once you insert the matter that you are seeking the outcome for, you ask Allah to decree the best outcome for you, make it easy and bless it for you.
 You also ask Allah Almighty to turn away the matter if it is not good for you, your dunya and akhirah.
 Finally you ask for contentment for the decision.

 Having contentment is not easy, especially when you have made up your mind.
 Many of us have been told to do to istikharah with neutral intention.
 The reality, however, is that more than 90% of the time we are not neutral about the choices.
 More often than not, we are inclined towards something, but ticking the box.
-Is this the right way to do istikharah?
-No. Of course it is difficult to remove your feelings from the options and to erect a barrier between you and your feelings.
-Nevertheless, train yourself to put aside your emotions and ask Allah Almighty to choose what is best for you.
+Of course it is difficult to remove your feelings from the options and to erect a barrier between you and your feelings, nevertheless, train yourself to put aside your emotions and ask Allah Almighty to choose what is best for you.
 This is the sunnah way.